Ireland

 Stipa tenuissima

-Stipa flowers captivate in beds and bouquets with their lightness and delicacy.
-All stipas love full sun and dry, stony, well-drained soil.
-To make them look as natural as possible in beds, it is good to plant them in several pieces in loose groups along with other drought-tolerant perennials and bulbs.
-Only then will their stems and inflorescences come alive with the slightest breath of wind.
-'Ponny Tails' is a species native to the steppes of Mexico, Texas, and Patagonia.
-Airy, dense tufts of hair-like, delicate leaves resemble horsehair.
-The leaves are green, turning straw-colored towards the flowers.
-It even self-seeds in a suitable location.
+Feather grass flowers capture attention in beds and bouquets with their lightness and delicacy.
+All feather grasses love full sun and dry, stony, well-drained soil.
+To look most natural in beds, it is good to plant them in loose groups of several pieces together with other drought-loving perennials and bulbs.
+Only then do their stems and inflorescences, set in motion by the slightest breath of wind, truly stand out.
+Stipa 'Ponny Tails' is a species native to the steppes of Mexico, Texas, and Patagonia.
+Airy, dense clumps of hair-like delicate leaves resemble horsehair.
+The leaves are green, turning up to straw-colored towards the flowers.
+In a suitable location, it also self-seeds.

 Sold Out